-Famous for its Dodonpa roller coaster, currently the 4th fastest rollercoaster in the world, Fuji-Q highlands is for the thrill seekers among you.
+Famous for its Dodonpa roller coaster, currently the 4th fastest rollercoaster in the world, Fuji-Q highlands are for the thrill-seekers among you.
 You can also see some great views of Mt.
 Fuji from here on clear days.

 4. Gotemba Premium Outlets.

 For the fashion-savvy shoppers among you, you’ll find Gotemba Premium Outlets to be a heaven on Earth.
 With over 200 stores, Gotemba Premium Outlet is one of Japan’s most popular shopping centers and the flagship outlet of Mitsubishi Estate and Simon Property Group.